 How it works

-If your local area is not taking part in this campaign, we are happy to refer you to our nationwide scheme, the National Free Wills Network.
-Simply email us at firstname.lastname@example.org for more information.
+If your local area is not taking part in this campaign you can try the National Free Wills Network.
+Email us at email@example.com with your postal address and we will send you more information.

-Gifts in wills are going to be increasingly important for the future of breast cancer research - leaving a gift in your will help bring forward the day no family has to face a future without the woman they love because of breast cancer.
+Gifts in wills are increasingly important for the future of our research, and in bringing forward the day no family has to face a future without the woman they love because of breast cancer.
+With the continued support of people like you, who share our vision, we believe we can change the future for the better.

 What happens during the appointment?